 Zanotti*, D. C., Carter, C. M., Strunk, K., & Cromer, L. D. (in press).
 Envisioning scholar-practitioner collaborations: Building communities of practice in education and sports research.
 Research Focus on Education and Sport.

-Kaier*, E., Zanotti*, D., Davis, J. L., Strunk, K. & Cromer, L. D.. (in press).
+Kaier*, E., Zanotti*, D., Davis, J. L., Strunk, K. & Cromer, L. D..
+(2016).
 Addressing the problem of student-athlete sleepiness: Feasibility of implementing an interactive sleep workshop at a division I school.
 Journal of Clinical Sport Psychology.

 Cunningham*, K.C. & Cromer, L.D.
 (2016) Attitudes about human trafficking: Individual differences related to belief and victim blame.
 Journal of Interpersonal Violence.